freemint/teradesk/readme.txt

 - Capability to show a 'tree view' directory window of all drives or maybe to show any directory window with 'tree view'.

-- Integration of a non-modal, windowed, long-names-capable fileselector.
+- Integration of a non-modal, windowed, long-names-capable fileselector  by producing a special directory window with a menu bar.
+TeraDesk's already- existing capabilities for selecting and  sorting directory items would be used,  so  a duplication of effort  and memory waste  that exists  when a separate file-selector is used would be avoided.
+File-selector should be Selectric compatible.
+AV-protocol capabilities of  TeraDesk  may be used (or abused) here  and a   small  auxilliary  accessory  may be needed for operation in Single-TOS.

-- Integration of a windowed command line interpreter  that will use the code already existing in TeraDesk for most (or all) of its functions.
+- Integration of a windowed command-line interpreter that will use the code already existing in TeraDesk for most (or all) of its functions.

 - Capability to run TOS programs in a window in single-TOS.